stakira/OpenUtau/README.md

 - Scroll wheel on the measure bar (the bar with numbers right below the horizontal scroll bar) to zoom horizontally.
 - Scroll wheel on the widget right above the vertical scroll bar to zoom vertically.
 - Press `Ctrl` key to select multiple notes.
-- Press spacebar key anywhere to start playing or pause.
+- Press `Space` key anywhere to start playing or pause.

+## How to Build

+- Visual Studio 2019
+- .NET Framework 4.8 Developer Pack

 ## Scope
 #### The scope of OpenUtau includes: